Phil-DS/PKRentalViewer/README.md

  ## Other Libraries Used

  * The QR decoder is from [ZXing.Net](https://www.nuget.org/packages/ZXing.Net/).
 It is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)
- * The MemeCrypto came from [PKHex](https://www.nuget.org/packages/ZXing.Net/).
+ * The MemeCrypto library and most of the data files came from [PKHex](https://www.nuget.org/packages/ZXing.Net/).
 It is licensed under [GPL V3](https://github.com/kwsch/PKHeX/blob/master/LICENSE.md)

 ## Credits